-This season is predicted to be the worst on record for ticks, and now that spring has sprung, many of us already have bites to show for simply venturing outside.
+Now that spring has sprung, many of us already have had encounters with ticks from simply venturing outside.
 This proves you don’t have to walk deep into the woods to come in contact with ticks.
 But how can you stay safe?

 But you probably don’t want to take any chances.
 Try these natural and effective ways to keep those nasty parasites away without having to resort to harsh chemicals: